Image: AI generated

 ## Completed

-- [x] Initial project setup
+- [x] Project initial setup

-- [x] User table creation
+- [x] Users table creation

 - [x] Login API

-- [x] Todo CRUD API
+- [x] To-do CRUD API

 ## In Progress

-- [ ] Frontend todo list screen
+- [ ] Frontend to-do list screen

 ## Planned